Table of Contents

 Create a private space for work and hobbies

 Working at home has become more popular within the past year.
-According to a recent NY Times articleOpens in a new tab., 43% of employed Americans spend time working from home.
+According to a recent NY Times article, 43% of employed Americans spend time working from home.
 This creates a need for a private place to work, uninterrupted by family life and other distractions.

 One of the major needs of working from home is privacy.
 It’s important to be able to concentrate on your work in a quiet space.